aimer63/fire/docs/config.md

   - **weights**:
     _Type:_ table (dictionary)
     _Description:_
-    - Maps liquid asset names to their target weights (as decimals).
+    - Maps liquid asset names to their target weights (as floats).
     - Must sum to 1.0.
     - Only include assets where `is_liquid = true`.